MicrosoftDocs/learn/learn-pr/azure/intro-to-project-bonsai/includes/3-how-project-bonsai-works.md

 When considering your simulation approach, it might be helpful to enlist people in your organization who've worked with simulation software before.

 > [!TIP]
+>
-> You can often repurpose and enhance simulations originally created for other purposes so they work with the Bonsai training engine.
+> You can often repurpose and enhance existing simulations so they work with the
+> Bonsai training engine.
 Try to locate simulations that:
+>

-- Are used to train human operators.
+> - Are used to train human operators.
-- Are used in conjunction with production systems.
+> - Are used in conjunction with production systems.
-- Have well-defined benchmarks for accuracy and desired outcomes.
+> - Have well-defined benchmarks for accuracy and desired outcomes.

 ## Work with the training engine